Example Restaurant Manager Job Description (2022)

 Free restaurant manager job description template.
 A restaurant manager is a professional who oversees the general management of a restaurant or food establishment.
 The restaurant manager ensures efficient operations of the wait staff, kitchen staff, and bar staff.
 They are responsible for the overall profitability of the restaurant.
-Which includes overseeing the restaurant marketing efforts, recruiting, hiring, training, and food quality control.
+This includes overseeing the restaurant marketing efforts, recruiting, hiring, training, and food quality control.

 A restaurant manager is sometimes referred to as a food service manager, lodging manager, restaurant general manager, and general manager.

 Restaurant Manager Job Description Sample

-Our restaurant chain is seeking a restaurant manager who can oversee our dining experience and overall restaurant operation.
-The restaurant manager will oversee the kitchen staff, food preparation techniques, food quality, menu development, and work closely with the kitchen manager, head chef, and other staff to ensure customer satisfaction and profitability.
+Our restaurant chain seeks a restaurant manager who can oversee our dining experience and overall restaurant operation.
+The restaurant manager will oversee the kitchen staff and food preparation techniques.
+As well as food quality, menu development, and work closely with the kitchen manager, head chef, and other staff.
+They will ensure customer satisfaction and profitability.
 The restaurant manager will assist in hiring qualified cooks, working closely with the restaurant staff to coordinate working hours and ensure general food safety.